Morbrolhc/tvver-modem/README.md

 # tvver-modem
+Before Launch:
+  - Add Ether-GL to the classpath.
-Launch with -QAM as program argument.
+  - Set -QAM as program argument.